duvenaud/learn-discrete/readme.md

  * **Computational efficency** - Making models fully differentiable sometimes requires us to sum over all possiblities to compute gradients, for instance in soft attention models.
 Making hard choices about which computation to perform breaks differentiability, but is faster and requires less memory.
  * **Reinforcement learning** - In many domains, the set of possible actions is discrete.
 Planning and learning in these domains requires integrating over possible future actions.
  * **Interpretability and Communication** - Models with millions of continuous parameters, or vector-valued latent states, are usually hard to interpret.
+Discrete structure is easier to communicate using language.
+Conversely, communicating using words is an example of learning and planning in a discrete domain.

 ## Why not discrete latent struture?